-Chapter 4 contains a description of the Arctic's fish resources and their habitat (including essential fish habitat definitions), current fishing activities, the economic and socioeconomic characteristics of current fisheries and communities, and ecosystem characteristics.
-Additional descriptive information also is contained in the appendices.
+Chapter 4 sections 4.1 and 4.2 contain a description of the Arctic's fish resources and their habitat, including essential fish habitat (EFH), current fishing activities, the economic and socioeconomic characteristics of current fisheries and communities, and ecosystem characteristics.
+Additional descriptive information is also contained in the appendices.
 Section 4.3 provides a description of the Arctic ecosystem and interrelationships among the physical and biological components.
 It includes a discussion of potential climate change effects on the Arctic region.
 Chapter 5 specifies the relationship of the FMP with applicable law and other fisheries.
 Chapter 6 provides a fishery impact statement.
 Chapter 7 references additional sources of material about the Arctic, and includes the bibliography.

 Appendices to the FMP include supplemental information.
-Appendix A contains text descriptions of essential fish habitat (EFH) for target species.
-Appendix B contains maps of EFH for target species.
+Appendix A contains EFH text descriptions for target species.
+Appendix B contains EFH maps for target species.
 Additional information about the Arctic Management Area, including its fish, bird, and marine mammal species, and an ecosystem description, are provided in the February 2009 Environmental Assessment/Regulatory Impact Review/Initial Regulatory Flexibility Analysis (EA/RIR/IRFA) for this FMP.
-Appendix C provides a description of non-fishing effects on EFH in the Arctic Region, Appendix D provides supplemental ecosystem component species habitat descriptions, and Appendix E provides supplemental ecosystem component species habitat maps.
+Appendix C provides a description of non-fishing effects on EFH in the Arctic Region, Appendix D provides supplemental ecosystem component species habitat descriptions, Appendix E provides supplemental ecosystem component species habitat maps, and Appendix F provides EFH research and information needs.